-A support group facilitator runs (often with one or two other facilitators) a monthly support group meeting for bereaved parents, siblings and/or grandparents.
+A support group facilitator runs (often with one or more other facilitators) a monthly support group meeting for bereaved parents, siblings and/or grandparents.
 Support group facilitators create a caring, safe and supportive atmosphere that encourages group members to share their grief and experiences.
-As a good support group facilitator you will do more listening than talking and will be resilient and comfortable listening to the experiences and feelings of others.
+A support group facilitator will do more listening than talking and will be resilient and comfortable listening to the experiences and feelings of others.

 Our next Information and Training Day for Facilitating a TCF Support Group has now moved ONLINE on two consecutive Saturday mornings: